 - There are pyroelectric materials such as lithium tantalate, generating a small electric voltage in response to a temperature gradient.
 That temperature gradient results from the heating by incident radiation; the generated heat is conducted to some substrate, and the temperature gradient is proportional to the incident intensity.
 Such detectors are AC-coupled, i.e., they can be used only to monitor changes, but not constant temperatures.

 Such detectors may still be cooled to some extent in order to improve their noise performance, but fundamentally such cooling is not required.
 Often, they are temperature-stabilized, i.e., the operation temperature is kept constant, typically with a small Peltier cooler, but not at a particularly low temperature.

 The RP Photonics Buyer's Guide contains 20 suppliers for infrared cameras.
+Among them: